UK Vascular and Endovascular Research Network

 VERN welcomes vascular surgical trainees, interventional radiologists, vascular scientists, vascular nurses, students and researchers.
 VERN aims to help facilitate multi-centre cross-specialty research and audit. ”

-Vascular Clinical Lecturer
+Academic Clinical Lecturer

-Ex VERN President (2017-2019)
+Past President (2017-2019)

 I completed my vascular surgical training in 2018 as an NIHR Clinical Lecturer and I am now appointed as Associate Professor and Honorary Consultant Surgeon at the NIHR Leicester Biomedical Research Centre & Leivcester Vascular Institute (supported by an NIHR Advanced Fellowship).
 My academic interest is translational and clinical cardiovascular research.
 I have experience in designing and implementing randomised trials and leading national as well as international clinical studies.
-I led VERN from late 2017 until mid-2019 and I am now succeeded by my colleague Miss Ruth Benson.
+I led VERN from late 2017 until mid-2019 and I was succeeded by my colleague Miss Ruth Benson.

 Feel free to contact me via email: firstname.lastname@example.org